vecnet/dl-discovery/Digital-Library-Beta-Changelog-30.03.-07.04.2015.md

 * Click marker to see record title and link to show record

-* Clustering of markers trial to deal with multiple markers on single point
+* Clustering of markers trial to deal with multiple markers on single point.
+(Turned off for now)

+* Grid layout of facets and map buttons

 **TODO Next Week**